-Though common, a strain of the low back can be extremely pain.
+Though common, a strain of the low back can be extremely painful.
 With the right strategy this problem is often resolved within a relatively short period of time.
 Take control of the situation and address this problem in the right way:

 Get examined by a professional.

 Get the treatment you need (both osseous and soft tissue).

 An acute episode of low back pain does not have to become a chronic problem, DO NOT make it one!
-Life is too short to waste you time dealing injuries, when you could be out there enjoying your life!
+Life is too short to waste your time dealing with injuries, when you could be out there enjoying your life!
 Take control of your Back Pain!